Phase 2 – Rediscovering Meaning and Purpose

 Fulfillment is a feeling of happiness and satisfaction; it’s also the completion of something such as the fulfillment of a promise.

-Not losing sight of meaning and purpose as we age and deal with less energy than we once had.
+Losing sight of meaning and purpose as we age and deal with less energy than we once had.
 There is well-documented medical evidence that having a sense of purpose yields physical benefits.

-Remembering the passion we once had for meaningful aspects of our lives and finding ways to keep it alive.
+Forgetting the passion we once had for meaningful aspects of our lives and finding ways to keep it alive.

-Avoiding falling into routines of doing the same unfulfilling activities day after day, every day.
+Falling into routines of doing the same unfulfilling activities day after day, every day.

-Endless possibilities for involvement:
+Here are some possibilities for involvement:

 Volunteer work.
 The US ranked #1 in citing “Service and civic engagement” in what makes life meaningful.